 MENU & SIGNS

-food signs were displayed on the buffet table using vintage clipboards and the transparent sleeve on the front of a binder (binders being, of course, classic parks and rec reference)
+food signs were displayed on the buffet table using vintage clipboards (for a truly parks-department vibe) and the transparent sleeve on the front of a binder (binders being, of course, classic parks and rec reference)

 Andy’s mouth surprise – “it’s nice because the flavor of the starbursts to really bring out a similar flavor of the skittles” – Andy Dwyer.
 For a sweet addition to our buffet, we added Andy Dwyer’s classic combo of starbursts and skittles.

 Calzones (aka Pizza Rolls)– Ben Wyatt’s favorite food, calzones, were a natural choice for this themed party, but who’s got time to make calzones!?
 In a burst of inspiration, my party planning friends suggested we sub pizza rolls for calzones and it was a perfect party pairing.

 Also on the menu: BACON, Chicken Strips, Waffles, and Veggies.